Auld wedding – 130 years ago

 Originally published on 15 Sep 2011.

 It was 130 years ago that my maternal great-grandparents, Alexander Kennedy Auld, who was born 14 Nov 1852, in Paisley Road, Glasgow, Scotland and Susanna Lowrance Gibbens, who was born 12 Mar 1857, in Little Rock, Arkansas, were married on 14th day of September 1881, in Kerrville, Kerr County, Texas.
+(Also has her name spelled with an “h” as Susannah, and, Alec shown for Alex)

 Their marriage certificate was issued under the seal of office on the 12th day of September 1881, by A. McFarland, Clerk of County Court.
 They were joined in marriage by W. A. Gibbens, J.P.
 Precinct 1, Kerr County on 14th day of September 1881.
 Mr. Gibbens was distant kin to Susanna’s first husband.